Key Takeaways

 LLM Reasoning (150–250ms)

 LLM first-token latency is the hardest constraint to optimize.
 GPT-4 in streaming mode cannot reliably hit sub-200ms first-token in typical network conditions.
-The model choices that achieve 150–250ms in practice:
+The model choices that achieve 100–200ms in practice in 2026:

 Stream the response.
 Pass tokens to TTS as they arrive — do not buffer the full LLM output before starting TTS synthesis.
 The overlap between LLM generation and TTS synthesis recovers 100–200ms of total latency.

-Prompt engineering for voice: system prompts should be shorter than for text chatbots.
-Strip all markdown formatting instructions — the output goes to TTS and formatted text degrades audio.
-Keep total context under 2,000 tokens where possible; token count has a near-linear relationship with first-token latency.
+For prompt engineering: keep system prompts under 400 tokens for voice, strip all markdown formatting (it degrades TTS output), and keep total context under 2,000 tokens where possible — token count has a near-linear relationship with first-token latency.

 - Model: